5T33Z0/OC-Little-Translated/13_Mapping_USB_in_ACPI/README.md

 ### Dumping ACPI Tables
 There are various ways to dump ACPI Tables from youre BIOS:

 - Using **Clover** (easiest method): Hit `F4` in the Boot Menu.
 You don't even need a working configuration to do this.
-Just download the latest [**Release**](https://github.com/CloverHackyColor/CloverBootloader/releases) as a `.zip` file, extract it to a USB flash drive and boot from it.
+Just download the latest [**Release**](https://github.com/CloverHackyColor/CloverBootloader/releases) as a `.zip` file, extract it, put it on a FAT32 formatted USB flash drive and boot from it.
 The dumped ACPI Tables will be located in: `EFI\CLOVER\ACPI\origin`
-- Using **SSDTTime** (in Windows): if you use SSDTTime in Windows, you have the option to dump the `DSDT`, which you don't have when using it in macOS.
-- Using **OpenCore** (requires Debug version and a working config): enable Misc\Debug\`SysReport` Quirk.
-The DSDT will be dumped during the next boot.
-Least favorite way.
+- Using **OpenCore** (requires the Debug version and a working config): enable Misc > Debug > `SysReport` Quirk.
+The ACPI Tables will be dumped during next boot.
 </details>
 <details>
-<summary><strong>Dropping the original USB Table</strong></summary>>
+<summary><strong>2.
+Dropping the original USB Table</strong></summary>

 ## Finding the correct table
 Have a look inside the "origin" Folder.
 In there you will find a lot of tables.
-We are interested in the SSDT-xxxx.aml files.
+We are interested in the **SSDT-xxxx.aml** files.
 Find the one which looks similar to this:

 ![SSDT_og](https://user-images.githubusercontent.com/76865553/137520366-c3c75933-ab97-4d60-b627-cc4673e4b643.png)